Additional Academic Information

 EMS at Lancaster is an approved complete degree extension site.
-Students may earn a Master of Divinity degree or a Certificate in Theological Studies or Certificate in Ministry Studies.
+Students may earn a Master of Divinity degree or a Certificate in Theological Studies or Certificate in Ministry Leadership.

 The curriculum at the Pennsylvania extension site matches the curriculum on main campus while making minor adjustments for size and setting.
 The extension focuses on core curriculum courses, about six each semester, that are deemed “Anabaptist-critical” for leadership in Mennonite and Anabaptist-related congregations. emu.edu/lancaster/seminary/courses